Ready Steady Tokyo – Day 2

 The GBR support boat on the Nacra17 course received a warning Saturday, a second warning could effect the scores of the British Nacra competitors.

-Britain’s Charlotte Dobson and Saskia Tidey took two second places in the 49erFX this morning to stay top of the leaderboard after 5 races (another race to come).
-Winner of R4 was Nass and Ronningen NOR, winner R5 was Grael and Kunze BRA.
+Britain’s Charlotte Dobson and Saskia Tidey (1,4,1,2,2) took two second places in the 49erFX to stay top of the leaderboard after 5 races.
+Winner of R4 was Nass and Ronningen NOR, winner R5 was Grael and Kunze BRA who stay in second place overall.

-In the women’s 470 race 3, Hannah Mills and Eilidh Mcintyre GBR had a third.
+In the women’s 470 race 3, Agnieszki Skrzypulec and Jolanta Ogar (1,4,1) of Poland took their second race win and are the new leaders.
+Hannah Mills and Eilidh Mcintyre (3,2,3) had a third and slip to fourth overall.

 Enoshima Test Event – Sunday 18 Aug